pydata/sparse/docs/contributing.rst

 We use the `Sphinx Autosummary extension <http://www.sphinx-doc.org/en/stable/ext/autosummary.html>`_ to generate API references.
 In particular, you may want do look at the :code:`docs/generated` directory to see how these files look and where to add new functions, classes or modules.
+For example, if you add a new function to the :code:`sparse.COO` class, you would open up :code:`docs/generated/sparse.COO.rst`, and add in the name of the function where appropriate.

 To build the documentation, you can :code:`cd` into the :code:`docs` directory and run